Friday, October 17, 2025

 Friday, October 3, 2025

-In Case You Missed it (Museum and King of the Blues Edition)
+In Case You Missed It (Museum and King of the Blues Edition)

-A couple of weeks ago, I visited the Mississippi Music Museum in Hazlehurst, MS with my friend and fellow retiree Michael Thompson.
+A couple of weeks ago, I visited the Mississippi Music Museum in Hazlehurst, MS with my friend and fellow retiree Michael.
 The museum, located at the town's old railroad depot, had actually been around for a while, but closed sometime in the last year or two and the depot was remodeled.
 It was reopened around the first of September.
 I had not been able to visit previously because it was not always open during the week and was closed on the weekends.
 The new hours for the museum are Wednesday through Friday from 10 am to 4 pm.

 If you're a blues fan living in the Jackson, MS area, or traveling I-55 toward New Orleans or Baton Rouge, this is a great stop.
 There are lots of cool displays that track not just the blues genre, but every other genre of music and it's really impressive when you see how many Mississippi natives were involved in the development of blues, rock n' roll, country, jazz, and gospel music.
 It's also the location for the Mississippi Music Hall of Fame as many award plaques are here and there's also a list of members to view.